-The following are among the food service establishments inspected from Dec.
-57-Jan.
-10 by the Hall County Environmental Health Department.
+The following are among the food service establishments inspected from Jan.
+16-25 by the Hall County Environmental Health Department.
 New rules and regulations for food service began on Dec.
-1, 2007.
-Food service establishments will now be given a letter grade that coincides with a percentile: "A" (90-100), "B" (80-89), "C" (70-79), "U" 69 and below.
-Inspections (frequency of) a food service establishment will be conducted based on risk categorization.
-The risk type shall be determined by the menu items served, the food preparation processed performed, and the previous food safety history in the food service establishment: Risk Type ...
+1. Food service establishments will now be given a letter grade that coincides with a percentile: "A" (90-100), "B" (80-89), "C" (70-79), "U" 69 and below.
+The frequency of a restaurant's inspections will be based on risk categorization, based on the menu items served, the food preparation processed performed and the previous food safety history in the food service establishment.